Defined benefit: What is a final salary pension and should I transfer?

 How to decide whether or not to transfer your defined benefit or final salary pension into a pension pot to take advantage of pension freedom.

-If you have a defined benefit (DB) pension, you may be offered the option to transfer it into the more common type of pension, known as defined contribution.
+If you have a defined benefit (DB) pension, you may be able to transfer it into the more common and flexible type of pension, known as defined contribution.

-This is a big and irreversible decision, so it’s important to understand exactly what it means and the pros and cons.
+But this is a big and irreversible decision, so it’s important to understand the risks as well as the benefits, before you proceed.

 What is a final salary/defined benefit pension scheme?